You can join our Study Abroad Programme as an Erasmus+ student if:

 - If required, a certificate stating your English language level.
 Click on ‘Language requirements’ on the drop down menu to the right for more information.

-NB – Art and Typography & Graphic Design students: you will be required to submit a selection of your most recent work (approximately 15 images) on a CD, DVD, memory stick or via Drop Box (or similar).
+NB – Art and Typography & Graphic Design students: you will be required to submit a selection of your most recent work (approximately 15 images) on a PowerPoint, PDF, or online cloud drive.

 - You can select modules in the agreed subject areas of the Erasmus+ exchange agreement between our institutions.
 The available modules are advertised on the Study Abroad Programme module pages and listed in the online application form.